The Best Beach in Sardinia and Italy: Updated for 2023

 Cala Mariolu

-Cala Mariolu (means Seal Beach) overlooks the Gulf of Orosei and it is situated in Punta Ispuligi (Baunei).
+Cala Mariolu (which means Seal Beach) overlooks the Gulf of Orosei and is situated in Punta Ispuligi (Baunei).

-This beach is serious competition to all of the above and my wife rates it as as the best beach in Sardinia.
+This beach is serious competition to all of the above, and my wife rates it as the best beach in Sardinia.

-Here you'll discover a seabed and beach lined with pink pebbles and the color of the water is without doubt even more spectacularly beautiful than any of the other Sardinian beaches or Italian beaches.
+Here you'll discover a seabed and beach lined with pink pebbles, and the color of the water is without doubt even more spectacularly beautiful than any of the other Sardinian beaches or Italian beaches.
+Though, some of the beaches in Calabria come close.

-Photos don’t do it justice and gazing at the deep azure blue of the water one loses oneself in beauty so profound, a beauty so incomparable, so joyous.
-There is no way to describe it - you have to see it for yourself.
+Photos don’t do it justice, and gazing at the deep azure blue of the water, one loses oneself in beauty so profound, a beauty so incomparable, so joyous.
+There is no way to describe it; you have to see it for yourself.
+It is an uncontaminated paradise of incomparable beauty.

-An uncontaminated paradise of incomparable beauty, this is another great beach for children who can play safely near the shore in the shallow water.
+Have you got children?
+Well, this beach is perfect for children who can play safely near the shore in the shallow water.

 Bigger children and adults can have a great time exploring the nearby caves.
-Cala Mariolu is a great beach for snorkeling and scuba as well.
+Cala Mariolu is a great beach for snorkeling and scuba diving as well.
+Again, this isn't the Maldives, but you will see colorful fish.

 How to reach the beach